karencfisher/wordle-vibes/README.md

 - **Letter Hints**: 0 points per letter
 - **Incorrect Letter (Gray)**: 0 points
 - **Multiplier**: Score multiplied if the word is guessed.
-Multiplier depends on the number of guesses used, with 8 being guessed in one try, to 2 if guessed in less try.
+Multiplier depends on the number of guesses used, with 8 being guessed in one try, decreasing progressively to 2 if guessed in the last try.

 ## Development